‘Atmospheric river’ dumps heavy rain, snow across California

 SACRAMENTO, Calif.
-(AP) — A powerful storm Saturday ushered in the new year in California, with much of the state witnessing drenching rain or heavy snowfall that was snarling traffic and closing highways.
+(AP) — A powerful storm brought drenching rain or heavy snowfall to much of California on Saturday, snarling traffic and closing highways as the state prepared to usher in a new year.

-The so-called atmospheric river storm was pulling in a long and wide plume of moisture from the Pacific Ocean, and flooding and rock slides triggered by the storm closed portions of roads across northern California.
+The so-called atmospheric river storm was pulling in a long and wide plume of moisture from the Pacific Ocean.
+Flooding and rock slides closed portions of roads across Northern California.

+“Too many road closures to count at this point,” the weather agency in Sacramento said in an afternoon tweet.
+Sacramento County urged residents in the unincorporated community of Wilton to evacuate, warning that flooded roadways could “cut off access to leave the area.”

+Rainfall in downtown San Francisco on Saturday topped 5 inches (12.7 centimeters) at midafternoon, making it the second-wettest day on record, behind a November 1994 deluge.
+With rain continuing to fall, it could threaten the nearly three-decade old record.

 “We’re seeing a lot of flooding,” Carpenter said.